DistrictOfJoban/JCM-Docs/docs/dev/scripting/index.md

 }

 function render(ctx, state, train) {
-     state.displaySpeed++;
+     state.displaySpeed += 1; // Increment 1
-     console.log("dp: " + state.displaySpeed);
+     print("dp: " + state.displaySpeed);
 }

 function dispose(ctx, state, train) {
 }

-console.log(displaySpeed);
+print(displaySpeed);
 ```
 An example output would be:
 ```
-1 // The console.log at the bottom of the script, as the entire script is executed once during resource reload
+1 // The print(displaySpeed) located at the bottom of the script, as the entire script is executed once during resource reload

+/* Join games, Train A enters into view */

 dp: 1.75 // Train A rendering
 dp: 2.75 // Train A rendering

-// Assume Train B now enters the view
+// Assume Train B now enters the view, alongside Train A

 dp: 3.75 // Train A rendering
 dp: 1.75 // Train B rendering